texfaq/texfaq.github.io/FAQ-sysunix.md

 provided).
 It is distributed as source, and compiles with GNU Pascal, thereby coming as close as you're likely to get to Knuth's original distribution.
-It is known to work well, but the omission of &epsilon;-TeX and PDFTeX will rule it out of many users' choices.
+It is known to work well, but the omission of &epsilon;-TeX and pdfTeX will rule it out of many users' choices.